Iqidis Privacy & Data Policy

 3. How We Use Information

 - Service Delivery & Improvement: To provide, maintain, secure, and enhance the Services (including availability, performance, and feature improvements).
+For Organization Accounts, such processing is performed at the direction of the Organization and for the benefit of its Authorized Users.

 - AI Processing & Orchestration: To run our in‑house Knowledge Graph (KG), Retrieval‑Augmented Generation (RAG), and orchestration services and, where necessary, to perform scoped inference using third‑party models as described in Section 4.